creativetechnologylab/generative-ai-workshop/slides/slides.md

 https://thispersondoesnotexist.com/

 ---
-# How a GAN Works
+# How a GAN Learns

 Two "AI players" try to see who can outsmart who:

 - **Generator** - Creates fake images.
 - **Discriminator** - Is given a mix of fake images and real ones, and attempts to spot the fakes.

 ---
-# How a GAN Works
+# How a GAN Lears

 The Generator "wins" a round of the game if it fools the Discriminator while the Discriminator "wins" a round of the game if it spots the fakes.

 The loser then goes away and tries to improve their strategy.
 This takes place for several turns.

 ---

-# How a GAN Works
+# How a GAN Learns

 ![](../pictures/gans-metaphor.png)

 ---
-# How a GAN Works
+# How a GAN Learns

 We want our detective to be smart, so the criminal is forced to become really good at creating fake paintings.
 We want our criminal to be smart, so that it's fakes are actually convincing.

 ---
 # GAN Challenges

 If we have a detective that is far too ahead of the criminal, or a criminal who is far too ahead of the detective, this leads to a scenario called **convergence failure.**